 A series of workshops was held between June 2007 and November 2008 to evaluate the 8 interim planning alternatives in Step 4 of the alternatives analysis process (see Section 1.2).
-Participants included local and federal representatives; master planners, biologists, legal counsel, and real estate personnel; operational experts; and service representatives.
+Participants included local and federal representatives; master planners, biologists, legal counsel, and real estate personnel, operational experts; and service representatives.
 The Joint Guam Program Office issued a summary of the results of the session in November that was presented in various formats to DoD leadership for approval.
 The screening analysis served to narrow down the alternatives from eight to four through analysis of each alternative independent of the others.
-All of these alternatives included the contiguous location of Marine Corps administrative buildings and operations.
+All of these alternatives included the contiguous location of Marine Corps administrative and operations.

-Section 1.2 described the three screening criteria used in Step 4 of the alternatives analysis process to evaluate the viability of site-specific planning alternatives when other factors were considered:

-(1) environmental, (2) public concerns, and (3) service.
+Section 1.2 described the three screening criteria used in Step 4 of the alternatives analysis process to evaluate the viability of site-specific planning alternatives when other factors were considered: (1) environmental, (2) public concerns, and (3) service.
 Each of the 8 alternatives was classified as "meets" or "does not meet" each of the criteria.
-If an alternative was classified as "does not meet" in any one of the three criteria, it was eliminated from further consideration in this EIS.
+If an alternative was classified as "does not meet" in any one of the three criteria, it was eliminated from further consideration in this EIS/OEIS (Environmental Impact Statement/Overseas Environmental Impact Statement).
 The criteria and a brief explanation of "does not meet" for each of the criteria are described in Section 1.2.

 This screening process eliminated the alternatives that did not meet the selection criteria.
 An alternative does not meet the service criteria if it would be so challenging to the military commands that military mission, readiness and operations would be compromised and would not meet the purpose and need for the project.
 Maps were compiled from natural and cultural resource agencies and specialists to examine conflicts between siting of facilities and resource locations.
 This "constraints mapping" provided information to reduce effects to the resources by eliminating or revising alternatives.
 Figure 2.2-3 presents the eight alternatives side by side with a summary of the Step 4 site-specific planning analysis.
 Alternatives 4, 5, 6 and 7 were eliminated from further consideration.
 Alternative 4 did not meet the environmental criteria because it had an overwhelming impact on areas of essential habitat.
 Alternative 5 did not meet the public or the service criteria because of impacts to recreational and commercial ocean uses and the separation of live-fire and non-firing training does not support the Marine Corps requirements for operational efficiency.
-Alternative 6 was eliminated because the complexity of land acquisition would likely require more than 10 years, which would not meet the purpose and need.
+Alternative 6 was eliminated because the complexity of land acquisition or long term leasing would likely require more than 10 years, which would not meet the purpose and need.
 Alternative 7, similar to Alternative 5, did not meet the service criteria but in this alternative it was the separation of the firing range complex from the non-fire training that was the key operational deficiency.

-As described in the following subsections, there are four alternatives for development of the Main Cantonment Area that would be carried forward for analysis in this EIS.
+As described in the following subsections, there are four alternatives for development of the Main Cantonment Area that would be carried forward for analysis in this EIS/OEIS.

-Implementation of Alternative 1 would require a total of 2,388 ac (966 ha) for the Main Cantonment and family housing areas.
-The Main Cantonment would include portions of NCTS Finegayan (1,090 ac [441 ha]), portions of South Finegayan (290 ac [117 ha]), the Former FAA parcel (680 ac [275 ha]), and a portion of the Harmon lands (328 ac [133 ha]) (Table 2.2-4).
-A total of 1,008 ac (408 ha) of privately-held lands would be acquired under Alternative 1.
-Of the total acreage for this alternative, 599 ac (242 ha), or approximately 25% of the Main Cantonment would be developed in the Overlay Refuge that is managed pursuant to a Memorandum of Agreement (MOA) with the United States Fish and Wildlife Service (USFWS) (Air Force and USFWS 1994, Navy and USFWS 1994).
-The term "Overlay Refuge" refers to specific areas of DoD properties on Guam that were established through a cooperative program with Guam Division of Aquatic and Wildlife Resources (GDAWR).
-The program establishing the Overlay Refuge is focused on the protection of endangered and threatened species and other native flora and fauna, maintenance of native ecosystems, and the conservation of native biological diversity.
+Implementation of Alternative 1 would require a total of 2,386 ac (966 ha) for the Main Cantonment and family housing areas.
+The Main Cantonment would include portions of NCTS Finegayan (1,090 ac [441 ha]), portions of South Finegayan (290 ac [117 ha]), the Former FAA parcel (680 ac [275 ha]), and a portion of the Harmon lands (326 ac [132 ha]) (Table 2.2-4).
+A total of 1,006 ac (407 ha) of privately held lands would be acquired under Alternative 1.
+Of the total acreage for this alternative, 599 ac (242 ha), or